Title, NarrativeText, UncategorizedText, Table, Image, List, and so on. For example, you could have

 that contains a representation of the document’s data in the custom output format that you specify.
 Beginning with the second document element and continuing

-until the end of the document, Unstructured also outputs the document’s data as a series of Unstructured’s default document elements and metadata as it normally would.
+until the end of the document, Unstructured also outputs the document’s data as a series of Unstructured’s document elements and metadata as it normally would.

-An extraction guidance prompt is like a prompt that you would give to a chatbot or AI agent.
+An extraction prompt is like a prompt that you would give to a chatbot or AI agent.
 This prompt guides Unstructured on how to extract the data from the source documents.
 For this invoice example, the

 prompt might look like the following: